Local-first tools for serious work.

 codex-recall

-A local SQLite FTS index over Codex session archives, built so agents can search prior work, inspect receipts, and reuse context without treating raw JSONL logs like a durable database.
+A local SQLite FTS index over Codex session archives, so agents can search prior work and reuse context with receipts.

 View repo